 # 5 – Ten Storey Love Songs

 This is a track from Second Coming written by Squire.
 It charted on the UK charts at number eleven where it remained for three weeks.
-One thing about this track which makes it stand out from much of the rest of the album is the fact that it does not have the heavier rock influence, instead having the more melodic feel which would make it fit well on the first album.
-However, filming the promo video for this track marked a point where the band were starting to break down.
+One thing about this track which makes it stand out from much of the rest of the album is the fact that it does not have the heavier rock influence, instead having a more melodic feel which would make it fit well on the first album.
+However, filming the promo video for this track marked a point where the band was starting to break down.
 Reni did not show up for it and Brown did not until the second day.

 # 4 – Waterfall